3 Best Ways to Help Your Nipples While Breastfeeding

 Help Your Nipples while Breastfeeding – Hoffman’s technique

 It is a way to help with the problem of flat nipples.
-It involves using your fingers to gently pull and stretch your nipple while breastfeeding.
+It involves using your fingers to pull and stretch your nipple while breastfeeding gently.
 This should help it become erect more easily.

-To try this technique, squeeze some breast milk onto your fingertips, then place them on the areola (the darker area around your nipple) and gently pull outward with your index and middle fingers.
+To try this technique, squeeze some breast milk onto your fingertips, place them on the areola (the darker area around your nipple), and gently pull outward with your index and middle fingers.
 Do this several times a day until the nipple becomes more erect.

 Nipples While Breastfeeding